 - Are U.S. citizens permitted to enter?
-No, unless they meet one of the exceptions for entry listed in the Government Decision of August 16.
+No, unless they meet one of the exceptions for entry listed in the Government Decision no. 35 of February 11.

 - U.S. citizens are not permitted to enter Romania unless they meet one of the specified exceptions.
-U.S. citizens wishing to know if they meet an exception for entry may consult the Ministry of Foreign Affairs’ website here or the Ministry of Interior’s website here (Romanian language only).
+U.S. citizens wishing to know if they meet an exception for entry may consult the Romanian Border Police’s website here or the website of the Romanian Embassy in Washington, D.C. here.
 They are also advised to contact the Romanian Embassy in their country of origin or the Romanian Border Police prior to departure.
 The Government of Romania also implemented non-European Economic Area (EEA) travel requirements reflecting the Council of the European Union’s (EU’s) June 30th recommendations, which prohibit non-essential EU travel for U.S. residents.
 Travelers may consult the European Commission’s webpage called “Re-open EU” for more information regarding travel restrictions throughout Europe.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes.

 - Screening procedures are in place at the Otopeni “Henri Coanda” International Airport.
 The airport has three thermo scanners and partners with the Border Police and the Department of Public Health to collect questionnaires from the passengers arriving in the country and disseminate information concerning local measures and restrictions (https://www.bucharestairports.ro/en/coronavirus-recommandations).

 - Is a curfew in place?
 No, however outdoor cafes and clubs are closed from 11 pm to 6 am.